m5stack/m5-docs/docs/en/unit/unit_fan.md

 ## Description

-**FAN** is designed with an N20 Motor and a small fan piece is included in the package.
+**FAN** unit is designed with an N20 Motor and a small fan piece is included in the package.
 This N20 motor is has a 5V supply voltage.
 The output shaft has a rotational speed of 8800 RPM.

 <img src="assets/img/product_pics/unit/fan/unit_fan_03.webp" width="30%" height="30%">